 Witchcraft is a religion of experience: we are expected to forge our own relationships with the Gods and Elements, rather than have someone else tell us what the Gods want us to do.
-The feelings stirred in us by a beautiful sunrise, the scent of rain, a baby's laugh are communions with Deity.
+The feelings stirred in us by a beautiful sunrise, the scent of rain, a baby's laugh - all of these and more are communions with Deity.

-The way we live and all we do is governed by moral laws.
-If you harm none, do as you will, says the Wiccan Rede.
-The energy we put into the world comes back into our lives "three-fold", amplified and on many levels; this principle is called the Three-fold Law.
-We believe in reincarnation so we like to leave our "karma" cleaner than we find it.
-We know everything in life and the universe is complementary, not confrontational, so we look for cooperative solutions to our problems rather than laying blame or seeking revenge.
+The way we live, and all we do, is governed by our moral laws.
+If you harm none, do as you will is the Wiccan Rede, and will is more than just what you "want to."
+The energy we put into the world comes back into our lives threefold - which means amplified and on many levels; this principle is called the Three-fold Law.
+We believe in reincarnation, so we like to leave our "karma" cleaner than we found it.
+We know everything in life/the universe is complementary, not confrontational, so we look for creative and cooperative solutions to our problems rather than laying blame or seeking revenge.
 Respect for others and responsibility for what we ourselves do is paramount, and critical.